YokeYao/YokeYao.github.io/_pages/about.md

 My research focuses on <span class="primary-gradient-text">Large Language Models</span>, particularly in explainability (XAI), LLM agents, and LLM4Science, including social science and physics.
 My goal is to advance LLM development for interpretable, robust, and impactful real-world applications.
 </div>

 **I am actively seeking research collaborators, whether you are new or experienced.**.
-Feel free to reach out, or learn more from <a href="assets/UESTC-Junchi Yao CV.pdf" class="link-accent">My CV</a>.
+Feel free to reach out, or learn more from <a href="assets/Junchi Yao CV 9.21.pdf" class="link-accent">My CV</a>.

 <div class="highlight-blocks">
   <div class="highlight-block floating-card">